 Entity typing: For both subject and object, we retrieve the top-10 candidate types from the dense retrieval index.
 The LLM then selects the most plausible type.
 We then add supertypes from the taxonomy to ensure coverage when constraints are defined at higher abstraction levels.

-Relation validation: Using Wikidata constraints, we identify all relations that can legally connect the subject and object types, including inverse combinations of subject and object types (e.g., directed vs. director).
-Candidate relations are ranked by cosine similarity to the originally extracted relation.
+Relation validation: Using Wikidata constraints, we identify all relations that can legally connect selected subject and object types, including inverse combinations of subject and object types (e.g., directed vs. director).
+These candidate relations are ranked by cosine similarity to the originally extracted relation.